Yellow Jacket

 Are Yellow Jackets Making Themselves at Home?

 What makes them decide to move into human habitats?
 Your home may offer them convenient cracks, crevices, or even underground spaces that are perfect for building nests.
 If you’re finding yellow jackets indoors, it could be a sign of a larger problem: a nest within the walls or foundation of your house.
+In these situations, contacting a trusted Maine exterminator can help identify the source of the infestation and safely remove the nest before the problem worsens.

 Are Yellow Jackets Dangerous?